anegg0/doc.palm.readthedocs/docs/HowTo/Use-Supported-Tools/Covalent.md

 # Covalent API

-[Covalent](https://www.covalenthq.com/) provides an API that allows you to pull historical blockchain data from multiple blockchains to create applications such as:
+[Covalent](https://www.covalenthq.com/) provides an API that allows you to pull detailed, granular, and historical blockchain data such as:

-- **Multi-chain wallets** showing balances, transactions, ROI, portfolio values, and token analytics.
+- Token balances associated with a given address.
-- **NFT dashboards** showing price trends, liquidity, and ROI of collectibles.
+- History of transfers associated with a particular NFT.
-- **Analytics and transparency dashboards.**
+- Metadata associated with a given NFT contract.

 ## Using the API